margalit/otaku-book/index.markdown

 ---
-title: Home
+title: For Morgy
-layout: default
+layout: home
 ---
-You’re all set